martinohmann/home-ops/README.md

-📁 kubernetes      # Kubernetes cluster defined as code ├─📁 bootstrap     # Flux installation (not tracked by Flux) ├─📁 flux          # Main Flux configuration of repository └─📁 apps          # Apps deployed into the cluster grouped by namespace
+📁 kubernetes      # Kubernetes cluster defined as code ├─📁 bootstrap     # Flux installation (not tracked by Flux) ├─📁 flux          # Main Flux configuration of repository ├─📁 apps          # Apps deployed into the cluster grouped by namespace └─📁 templates     # Re-usable component templates
 ```

 ---